-Work backwards from your core values (step 2) to find keywords ideas to include in your bio.
+Work backward from your core values (step 2) to find keywords ideas to include in your bio.

-From there, prioritize the one or two that best describe what you do.
+From there, prioritize the one or two that best describes what you do.
 The best choices should jump out at you right away.